open-sdg/open-sdg/docs/upgrades/upgrading-1-4-0.md

 ## Breaking changes

-We try not to introduce breaking changes in minor releases, but...
+We try not to introduce breaking changes in minor releases, but some minor changes were necessary due to enhancements with the high-contrast toggle button and configuration forms.
+In the uncommon case that you are overriding any of the following files, you may need to update your overrides according to the latest code:

+* _includes/assets/js/accessibility.js
+* _includes/components/header/header-menu-left-aligned.html
+* _includes/navigation.html
+* _includes/components/indicator/edit-buttons.html

 ## Upgrade data repository to sdg-build 1.4.0-beta1